SamGD111/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 ~~~~~~~~~~~

 The DIOT (Declaración Informativa de Operaciones con Terceros / *Informative Declaration of
-Operations with Third Parties*) is an additional obligation with the SAT, where we give the current
+Operations with Third Parties*) is an additional obligation with the |SAT|, where we give the
-status of our creditable and non-creditable payments, withholdings and refunds of VAT from your
+current status of our creditable and non-creditable payments, withholdings and refunds of VAT from
-vendor bills.
+your vendor bills.

-Unlike other reports, this is uploaded to a software provided by the SAT that contains the A-29
+Unlike other reports, this is uploaded to a software provided by the |SAT| that contains the A-29
 form.
 In Odoo, you can download the records of your transactions in a :file:`.txt` file that you can
 upload to the form, avoiding direct capture of this data.